What is Glucagon Emergency Kit for Low Blood Sugar?

 Hypoglycemia should be treated as quickly as possible.
 Having low blood sugar for too long can cause seizure, coma, or death.

-Be sure you know how to give a glucagon injection before you need to use it.
+Be sure you know how to give a This medicine Emergency Kit for Low Blood Sugar injection before you need to use it.
 Use half of the adult dose if you are giving an injection to a child younger than 6, or to anyone who weighs less than 55 pounds.

 After the injection, you should eat a fast-acting source of sugar (fruit juice, glucose gel, hard candy, raisins, or non-diet soda) and then eat a snack or small meal such as cheese and crackers or a meat sandwich.